-S 27(1) of the MCA provides that a spouse may apply to the court for an order under this section on the ground that his or her spouse has failed to provide reasonable maintenance for him or her.
+S 27(1) of MCA 1973 allows a spouse to apply to the court for an order on the ground that his/her spouse has failed to provide reasonable maintenance for him/her.

-Note that there is a jurisdictional requirement: in order to make an application under this section of the MCA, one of the parties must be domiciled in England and Wales, or be resident in England and Wales, or have been habitually resident in England and Wales for a year before the application.
+To make an application under this section, one of the parties must be domiciled, resident in England and Wales, or have been habitually resident there for a year before the application.

 What factors should the court consider?

-S 27(2) of the MCA provides that where an application is made for spousal support, the court, in deciding whether an order should be made and if so, what type of order, will have regard to all circumstances of the case including the matters mentioned in s 25(2) of the MCA.
+S 27(3) provides that where an application is made for spousal support, the court, in deciding whether an order should be made and if so, what type of order, will have regard to all circumstances of the case including the matters mentioned in s 25(2).
+These include:

 - in the case of proceedings for divorce or nullity of marriage, the value of each of the parties to the marriage of any benefit which, by reason of the dissolution or annulment of the marriage, that party will lose the chance of acquiring.

 What type of maintenance orders can the court make?

 The court can make an order for periodic payments and/or a lump sum payment.